The Best Scalloped Potatoes

 This is my family’s favorite side dish of all time.
 They can eat it for breakfast, lunch, and dinner.
 If I let them, they’d eat it all day, every day.
-Honestly, this recipe makes the best potato casserole but of course, you can always add some more fun flavors to suit your personal taste!
+Honestly, this is the best potato casserole recipe but of course, you can always add some more fun flavors to suit your personal taste!

 These scalloped potatoes are the epitome of comfort food and taste so good, it’s worth every calorie.
 It’s not just scalloped potatoes or potatoes au gratin, it’s both put together since it’s made with cream and cheese.
 I save this special side dish for special occasions and holidays.